scritcash/scrit-whitepaper/scrit-whitepaper.md

 1. Verify transaction: Verify ACS, verify mint signatures on input DBCs.
-2. Write transaction hash to spendbook.
-If transaction hash was known return success and sign output DBCs.
+2. Test if transaction has already been added to spendbook, if yes return success and sign output DBCs.
 3. Write server parameters to spendbook in the order contained in the transaction (if required for signature algorithm).
 If any parameter